Advancing Technology Warrants Tech Upgrade

 “Companies who had invested heavily reported high levels of satisfaction: investments in software, cloud services and e-commerce were seen as particularly fruitful,” the website said.
 “The biggest benefit was better communication with existing customers, reported by 62 percent of respondents, while 59 percent said technology helped boost business innovation.”

 These sources demonstrate how critical it is for small businesses to keep up with advancing technology, and both said SMBs will significantly benefit from cloud computing technologies such as a virtual small business answering service or a hosted PBX system.
-AccessDirect’s virtual communications solutions allow businesses to leverage the power of the cloud, one of the most impactful new technologies for businesses.
+AccessDirect’s virtual communications solutions allow small businesses to leverage the power of the cloud, one of the most impactful new technologies for businesses.
 By setting up virtual phone, a SMB can add business lines to existing mobile devices, which also helps to enable remote work.
+Contact us for a business phone upgrade today.